 Elixir Acoustic Guitar Strings:

-Elixir’s acoustic guitar strings come with a couple of different choices; they offer an 80/20 Nanoweb coating, an 80/20 Polyweb coating, and a Phosphor Bronze Nanoweb Coating.
-The Phosphor Bronze Nanoweb coating provides a warm tone with the 80/20 bronze Nanoweb coated strings provides users with a bright tone.
+Elixir’s acoustic guitar strings come with a couple of different choices; they offer an 80/20 Nanoweb coating, an 80/20 Polyweb coating, and a Phosphor Bronze Nanoweb Coating (sometimes called Phosphor Bronze strings).
+The Elixir Nanoweb Phosphor Bronze coating provides a warm tone with the 80/20 bronze Nanoweb coated strings provides users with a bright tone.

 All three styles of acoustic guitar strings from Elixir come in these gauges: